qianwj/mapper/README.md

 Actucally, this spider has existed, I just update and fix it.

+Any questions, you can send to my e-mail:qwjlu@sina.com, I'll fix it soon.

 ### Provide the support for Webmagic 0.7.3, HttpClient 4.5.2, Spring 5.0
 ### Fix some problem in the Controller model
 ### Fix lots of NullPointerException